UPDATED MARCH 2019 —

 Four hours - $350 — Purchase

 Purchased time does not need to be used all at once, and may be split across multiple times or dates.
 Forecast School via Skype is considered a private session and may not be posted online or distributed.

-Training sessions are generally available 7 days a week, afternoons and evenings between 11 am and midnight Central time, except for 7 pm to 9 pm which is not available.
-At least 24 - 48 hours notice is normally required, and available time slots will vary, but we will work with you to find a time that is mutually acceptable.
-To schedule training time, purchase a block of training time above and then contact Tim Vasquez at the email address below.
+Training sessions are generally available Monday through Friday, afternoons and evenings between 11am and 8pm Central time.
+Several days notice is normally required, and available time slots will vary, but we will work with you to find a time that is mutually acceptable.
+To schedule training time, purchase a block of training time above and then contact us at the email address below.

 For no-shows we will allow the time to be rescheduled up to three times.

-We normally reply within 24-48 hours unless there is a heavy workload.
+We normally reply within 2 business days unless there is a heavy workload.